Law and Paralegal Studies

-Whether you're a recent college graduate seeking a marketable skill, a professional looking to change careers, returning to the workforce or considering law school, UC Clermont provides an affordable, flexible associate's degree program that gives you the tools to succeed — close to home on our idyllic Batavia campus.
+Whether you're a recent college graduate seeking to expand your marketable skills, a professional looking to change careers, returning to the workforce or considering law school, UC Clermont offers affordable, flexible options for you.
+Explore our post-baccalaureate certificate, post-associate certificate or associate degree programs that will equip you with the tools to enter the legal workforce.

 Alumni & Legal Community